 And here’s an interesting twist: this whole project may not have been possible without the help of a company based thousands of miles away.
 Daikin Industries, a Japanese company that manufactures air conditioners, has been supporting this project since 2008.

-Today, the company announced that it will invest US$ 4.5 million over 10 years to support critical forests in Indonesia and five other globally important forests where CI works in Brazil, Cambodia, China, India and Liberia — a true testament to the success of our work with this single project in Indonesia.
+Today, the company announced that it will invest US$ 4.5 million over 10 years to support critical forests in Indonesia and five other globally important forests where Conservation International works in Brazil, Cambodia, China, India and Liberia — a true testament to the success of our work with this single project in Indonesia.
 This endeavor will focus on forest conservation, agriculture and other environmental education activities on a global scale, aimed at reducing CO2 emissions and safeguarding some of Earth’s most critical forests for human well-being.

 As we continue to reforest Jakarta’s watershed, I expect that eventually the flooding in the city will lessen.
 And since climate change is predicted to increase the frequency of extreme weather events like floods, conducting projects like these will become even more critical to protect our cities across the globe.
 I hope more companies will follow in Daikin’s footsteps.